 PhD, University of Nebraska, Lincoln

 Before Trinity, Dr. Carlson served as a pastor (13 years); dean of graduate studies and Christian education professor at Grace University (Omaha); and global training director for Awana Clubs International.
-Areas of research and teaching interest include leadership, educational ministry - family/youth and ministry skill development.
+Areas of research and teaching interest include leadership, teaching the Bible, educational ministry and family ministry.
 He has authored and edited a variety of books including Understanding Teaching Creatively Prompting Biblical Life-Change (Evangelical Training Association) and Rock Solid Teacher; Discover the Joy of Teaching Like Jesus (Bethany).
 Dr. Carlson is an associate instructor with Walk Thru the Bible and often speaks in ministry and leadership settings.
 Dr. Carlson is the Academic Director of the Emerging Leaders program and faculty mentor for the Advance BA/MDiv program.